 To show respect during Collective Worship, whatever their beliefs, faith or opinions.

-- To allow students time to discuss their opinions To participate fully in Collective Worship through personal reflection, discussion as a form and action where suggested. - To be willing to think about their own opinions and beliefs and how they respond to God and others.
+- To participate fully in Collective Worship through personal reflection, discussion as a form and action where suggested. - To be willing to think about their own opinions and beliefs and how they respond to God and others.

 Quality Assurance